ajalt/clikt/docs/options.md

 source will be searched for the value in order.

 Clikt includes support for reading values [from a map][MapValueSource], and (on JVM) [from Java Properties files][PropertiesValueSource].
+For these two sources, you can customize the keys used to look up options by passing the result of [`ValueSource.getKey`][ValueSource.getKey] or [`ValueSource.envvarKey`][ValueSource.envvarKey] to the source's `getKey` constructor parameter.

  You can add any other file type by implementing [ValueSource][ValueSource].
 See the [JSON sample][json sample] for an implementation that uses [kotlinx.serialization][serialization] to load values from JSON files.